Lucius Quintus Cincinnatus Lamar: Family and education

-Lamar was born on September 17, 1825 in Putnam County, Georgia, near Eatonton, at the family's 900 acre plantation home known as "Fairfield".
+Lamar was born on September 17, 1825, in Putnam County, Georgia, near Eatonton, at the family's 900 acre plantation home known as "Fairfield".
 His parents were Lucius Quintus Cincinnatus Lamar and Sarah Bird; he had five siblings.
 His paternal grandparents were first cousins.
 The elder Lamar, a lawyer and state judge in Georgia, suffered from depression and committed suicide when Lamar was nine years old.
 Contemporary accounts explained the suicide as resulting from either insanity or severe dyspepsia.
 Several members of Lamar's family reached prominence in various levels of government.
 His uncle, Mirabeau Buonaparte Lamar, participated in the Texas Revolution and served as the second president of the Republic of Texas.
 He was a cousin to Associate Justices of the Supreme Court Joseph Rucker Lamar and John A. Campbell and was related to U.S. Representatives Absalom Harris Chappell and William Bailey Lamar.

 Lamar was briefly educated in the Milledgeville school system before being enrolled at the Manual Labor School in Covington, Georgia, from 1837 to 1840.
 The school consolidated with Emory College (now known as Emory University) located in nearby Oxford, Georgia, in 1840, leading to Lamar's mother and one of his uncles moving to the town.
 Lamar was an average student, faring well in subjects he enjoyed and poorly in those he did not.
 Beyond his studies, he participated in campus debating activities, where he gained experience in public speaking and knowledge of important issues of the time such as slavery.
 He completed his studies in 1845.

 At Emory, Lamar began a relationship with Virginia Longstreet, the daughter of Augustus Baldwin Longstreet, president of the college.
-The couple married in July 1847, and they had four children: L.Q.C.
-Lamar III, Virginia, Sarah, and Frances.
+The couple married in July 1847, and they had four children: L. Q. C. Lamar III, Virginia, Sarah, and Frances.
 On December 29, 1884, Virginia died from lung disease that had plagued her since 1880.
-They were married in the President's House at Emory College in Oxford, GA—today the Dean's Residence at Oxford College of Emory University.
+They were married in the President's House at Emory College in Oxford—today the Dean's Residence at Oxford College of Emory University.

 Early career

 Georgia lawyer and politician

 In 1845, a few months before his twentieth birthday, Lamar moved to Macon, Georgia, where he studied law in his uncle's office for two years.
 He was admitted to the Georgia bar in 1847 in Vienna.
 Afterwards, Lamar moved back to Covington, where he set up his own legal practice.
 Using family connections associated with the Longstreet name, Lamar took his first steps into politics when Newton County sent him as a delegate to the state Democratic convention in Milledgeville in 1847 and 1849.
-When that convention discussed the Wilmot Proviso, Lamar embraced a staunch proslavery position that he never changed throughout the antebellum period.
+When that convention discussed the Wilmot Proviso, Lamar embraced a staunch pro-slavery position that he never changed throughout the antebellum period.
 (Note: Indeed, the tax digest of Newton County for Lamar shows him owning multiple slaves.)